-- Do not roll in a “W” or “V” pattern but straight lines (I like to overlap my lines).
+- For the ceiling, do not roll in a “W” or “V” pattern; instead, roll in straight lines (I like to overlap my lines).
 Continue rolling until the entire ceiling is painted.

-- SIDE NOTE: Make sure to load more paint when needed, you should not be applying excessive presser to the roller to get more paint onto the ceiling.
-This is how you create paint lines.
+- SIDE NOTE: Make sure to load more paint when needed; do not apply excess pressure to the roller to get more paint onto the ceiling.
+This is how you create unwanted paint lines.

-- Let the paint dry according to your paint can.
+- Let the paint dry according to your paint can’s directions.

 STEP 3: PAINTING TRIM AND BASEBOARDS

-There are different ways to painting a room so remember this is what works for me and I like painting the trim and baseboards before the actual wall.
+There are different ways to paint a room but I prefer painting the trim and baseboards before the actual wall.

 Here are my steps and tips on painting trim and baseboards:

-- Using an angled paintbrush plus a 12″ taping knife (normally used for drywall), paint the baseboards.
+- Using an angled paint brush and a 12″ taping knife (normally used for drywall), paint the baseboards.
+While you’re doing this, cut into the walls about 3”.
 This is my favorite way to paint a baseboard.
-Plus cut into the walls too about 3″.

-- Using the same tools (if you need the taping knife), paint the door trim and window trim in the room.
-Plus again cut into the wall about 3″.
+- Using the same tools (the taping knife is optional here), paint the door trim and window trim in the room.
+Again, cut into the wall about 3″.

-- Let the paint dry according to the can.
+- Let the paint dry according to the directions on the can.